 Tehran Institute & Library

-The Library has been closed since Spring 2020 due to Covid restrictions and will remain closed under further notice.
+The Library has been closed since Spring 2020 due to Covid restrictions and will remain closed until further notice.

 In 1976 BIPS opened its current home in Tehran; a purpose-built premise in the north of the city, designed by the renowned Iranian architect, Reza Khazeni.